UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-03-Hygiene.md

 does not return a result.
 (Technically it returns a special value called `None`.)

-Usually we want a function or method to _either_ return a result _or_ have an effect, but not both.
+We generally avoid creating functions or methods that both return a result _and_ have a result.
+It is easier to understand just one or the other.
 For example, the built-in function `sorted` returns a sorted list without changing the list it is given, while the list method `sort` puts the list into sorted order but does not return a result.